Alfresco/alfresco-content-app/docs/docker.md

 ## Running from Docker Hub

-In order to quickly test the published image, or run it on another machine, use the following command:
+To quickly test the published image, or run it on another machine, use the following command:

 ```sh
 docker container run -p 80:80 --rm myaccount/content-app:1.0